stallionexpress/api-sdk-php/README.md

 from the API and can be easily displayed using the [MyParcel.com Delivery Plugin](https://github.com/MyParcelCOM/delivery-plugin).

-Most carriers can only need a postal code in a specific country, but some carriers also require a street name and number.
+Most carriers only need a postal code in a specific country, but some carriers also require a street name and number.
 It is therefore recommended to always supply all this information to the SDK.